Ongoing projects

 The species chosen were those typically found in the National Landscape (formerly AONB) of South Shropshire, including blackthorn, hawthorn, rowan, dogwood, field maple, wild cherry, oak, small-leaved lime and crab apple.

-Sadly, a number of the trees planted in 2024 died during the hot, dry summer; we plan to replace these during the coming winter.
+Sadly, a number of the trees planted in 2024 died during the hot, dry summer of 2025 but these were replaced during the winter of 2025/2026.

 Would you like to help with our projects?
 Please click here to email us.